 October brings the chance for primary schools to raise the aspirations of their students by introducing them to people who work in healthcare.
-Carly Chynoweth reports on Primary Futures' latest initiative past president Steve Iredale.
-"We changed it because we want children to be aware of the huge range of roles open to them, from hospital porter to brain surgeon and dentist to dramatherapist."
+Carly Chynoweth reports on Primary Futures' latest initiative

-Who's health?
+Who's in health?

 WHO CAN BE A DOCTOR?
 OR, COME TO THAT, a consultant, paramedic, midwife, pharmacist, medical scientist or other health professional?